Wimborne railway station: Heyday

 From the early-1860s until the mid-1880s, the station was significant in its own right on the Southampton and Dorchester Railway, as well as the point of interchange for other lines.
-What in 1875-76 became the Somerset and Dorset Joint Railway ran from Wimborne Junction, just south of the station on the other side of river, initially (as the Dorset Central Railway) to Blandford (1860), then (as the Somerset and Dorset Railway) to Burnham in Somerset (1863) and finally to Bath (1874).
+What in 1875-76 became the Somerset and Dorset Joint Railway ran from Wimborne Junction, just south of the station on the other side of the River Stour, initially (as the Dorset Central Railway) to Blandford (1860), then (as the Somerset and Dorset Railway) to Burnham in Somerset (1863) and finally to Bath (1874).
 Wimborne was the point of reversal for trains to and from Poole.

 The second route was the Salisbury and Dorset Junction Railway (1866), a minor line which branched off at West Moors.
 The station there was not opened until 1867, and goods traffic largely continued to be worked through to Wimborne and later beyond.
 The final new railway, branching off the original main line at New Poole Junction, was to Poole (1872) and onwards to Bournemouth (1874).

 Decline

 Bournemouth's rapid development in the late Victorian era as a residential town and holiday resort indirectly led to the decline of Wimborne station.
 The Somerset and Dorset avoided the awkward reversal there by opening a bypass from Corfe Mullen to Broadstone in 1885 (goods) and 1886 (passengers).
-A handful of local Southampton and Dorchester passenger trains still ran into Wimborne, as well as some goods trains, because the large yard made for a more convenient point of interchange.
+A handful of local Somerset and Dorset passenger trains still ran into Wimborne, as well as some goods trains, because the large yard made for a more convenient point of interchange.
 Further decline came in 1888, when Wimborne was bypassed by the opening of a direct line to Bournemouth from the east.
 When that was extended across Poole Harbour in 1893, to join with the original Southampton and Dorchester line at Hamworthy Junction via the Holes Bay Curve - forming an alternative through-route between Southampton and Weymouth via Bournemouth - most main line passenger trains to and from London, Dorchester and Weymouth had no need to run through Wimborne.

-Nevertheless, the generally increasing level of traffic on the railways up to 1914 meant that Wimbone was still a busy station, although post-war economies led to the withdrawal of most remaining Southampton and Dorchester passenger trains from 11 July 1920 (just one train probably continued to run until 1922), followed by milk and parcels in February 1932, with freight traffic ceasing completely from 17 June 1933.
-Loss of the Southampton and Dorchester traffic only left Wimborne with the infrequent pull-push services between Brockenhurst and Bournemouth West, a handful of trains from Salisbury and some long-distance Summer Saturday traffic, when the station was used to relieve Bournemouth.
+Nevertheless, the generally increasing level of traffic on the railways up to 1914 meant that Wimbone was still a busy station, although post-war economies led to the withdrawal of most remaining Somerset and Dorset passenger trains from 11 July 1920 (just one train probably continued to run until 1922), followed by milk and parcels in February 1932, with freight traffic ceasing completely from 17 June 1933.
+Loss of the Somerset and Dorset traffic left Wimborne with little more than infrequent pull-push services between Brockenhurst and Bournemouth West, a handful of trains from Salisbury and some long-distance Summer Saturday traffic, when the station was used to relieve Bournemouth.
 That seasonal holiday traffic built up in the inter-war period and boomed in the 1950s.
-Goods trains also used the route all year around for the same reason.
+Through goods trains also used the route all year round to avoid the steep gradients on the Bournemouth route.